DSkrzypiec/blogImpl/content/post/minipc/index.md

 Even in domain of programming I've noticed a huge improvements.
 Compiling projects and installing stuff is for sure 10-20x faster than on my laptop.
 Everything is so smooth.
 I'm very satisfied with the result.
+Overall experience of building a PC by myself was very pleasant and rewarding.
+Probably won't be my last build.